VahidAsbaghi/Statistical-Pattern-Recognition/README.md

 # Statistical-Pattern-Recognition
 Include a PDF help file about the codes.

-Include a ZIP file.
+Include the paper and its implementation.

 Include a Computer Homework of SPR course.

-Download rar file.
-The file contains the codes.
-Extract it using provided password.